Charlie Kirk: A Film Review of Democrats' Impeachment Show Trial | Breitbart

 Turner and Jordan traded the stage with Stefanik and proceeded to eviscerate the Democrats’ central claims.

 Jordan pointed out that the phone call that started the whole process happened on July 25.
-Funds were ten released to Ukraine on September 11, and a meeting between the presidents took place on September 25.
+Funds were then released to Ukraine on September 11, and a meeting between the presidents took place on September 25.
 He then mockingly asked Sondland how the investigation announcement was made.

 In one of the few scenes of this spectacle that didn’t feel totally contrived, Sondland fumbled his lines.
 There was no announcement because there was no demand of which Sondland had any real knowledge!